When and How to Use 20mhz vs 40mhz vs 80mhz

 Which Bandwidth Is the Best?

-When choosing the channel bandwidth for a wifi network, the only thing to consider is that the data rate depends on the channel bandwidth.
+When choosing the channel bandwidth for a Wi-Fi network, the only thing to consider is that the data rate depends on the channel bandwidth.
 The transfer rate will be as high as the channel bandwidth.
-We commonly have three options to choose from that are 20MHz, 40MHz, and 80MHz.
-One more thing to notice is that higher bandwidths do not have support available as the lower ones do.
+We commonly have three options to choose from: 20MHz, 40MHz, and 80MHz.
+Also, higher bandwidths do not have support available as the lower ones do.
 So we sometimes have to compromise the high speed and go with the better-supported bandwidth.

 - 20MHz Bandwidth

-As for today, most of the wifi customers use it for video streaming, and the bandwidth they use is 20MHz with a frequency of 2.4GHz.
+Most of the Wi-Fi people use is 20MHz for video streaming with a frequency of 2.4GHz.
 As there is a large amount of non-overlapping channels in 20MHz, you will not face any problem doing anything, and the internet speed you get is uninterrupted.
-There is a recommendation to use a 2.4GHz frequency with a channel bandwidth of 20MHz and not a 5GHz.
+You can use this channel bandwidth a 2.4GHz frequency, but not a 5GHz.

 - 40MHz Bandwidth